top of page

 560FB2EA-70AA-4F5D-8228-C1664A84AAB3_edited_edited.jpg

-James Goudie
+James Goudie-Murray

 James is a recent graduate of Syracuse University and a proud former resident of Wenham, Massachusetts.
 He has spent his short career working in municipal government.
 Most recently, he started work in the Belmont Town Hall as an Administrative Coordinator.
 He hopes to bring his love of organization and community building to a non-profit whose work inspires him everyday.